Meet the President

 She currently sits on the advisory board for the Phi Theta Kappa international college honor society.
 She also serves on the American Association of Community Colleges’ Commission on Diversity, Inclusion, and Equity.
 She was recently named a 2021 Aspen Institute Ascend Fellow, dedicated to empowering children and families across the country.

-Prior to her presidency, Dr. Willis was the provost and senior vice president of academic affairs at Onondaga Community College, which is one of the community colleges of the State University of New York.
+Earlier in her career, Dr. Willis was the provost and senior vice president of academic affairs at Onondaga Community College, which is one of the community colleges of the State University of New York.
 Other previous leadership positions include the dean of academic studies at Lee College in Baytown, Texas; executive dean of centers/dean of instruction at the Lone Star College-North Harris Greenspoint Center and Victory Center; and department chair of social and behavioral sciences and kinesiology at Lone Star College-University Park Campus in Texas and the Faculty Senate president.

-Dr. Willis began her career in academia as an adjunct faculty member in history at Tallahassee Community College (Florida) and later as an adjunct faculty member in history at Florida A&M University.
-As an assistant professor of history at Lone Star College-Tomball, she taught United States history and developed a course entitled Hip Hop in United States History.
+Dr. Willis started in academia as an adjunct faculty member in history at Tallahassee Community College (Florida) and later as an adjunct faculty member in history at Florida A&M University.
+As an assistant professor of history at Lone Star College-Tomball, she taught United States history.

 Dr. Willis earned her Ph.D. in history from Florida State University.
 She holds a master’s degree in history and a bachelor’s degree in history education from Florida A&M University, a historically Black college in Florida.

-Dr. Willis and her husband, Dr. Isiah David Brown, look forward to relocating to Maryland.
-They are proud parents to daughter Lyric, who has plans to attend the college in the spring, nine-year-old son Isiah, and three-year-old daughter Imani.
+Dr. Willis and her husband, Dr. Isiah David Brown, are the proud parents of daughter Lyric, son Isiah, and daughter Imani.